 Here are Griffin's key averages on a per 36 minute basis in his first three seasons, along with his shooting percentages.

 In the following chart, I've taken those key stats and using his rookie season as a baseline, shown the percentage change in Griffin's performance.
-This isn't every stat of course -- steals and blocked shots aren't all that interesting, and there was a lot of change in them anyway -- but rather the ones that I feel are germane to the conversation of Griffin's development as a player.
+This isn't every stat of course -- steals and blocked shots aren't all that interesting, and there wasn't a lot of change in them anyway -- but rather the ones that I feel are germane to the conversation of Griffin's development as a player.

 (Click to enlarge.)